coreos/docs/sdk-distributors/sdk/building-development-images/index.md

 NOTE: This port will need to be Internet accessible if your VM is remote.

-2. Run `gmerge` from your VM and ensure that the `DEVSERVER` setting in `/etc/coreos/update.conf` point to your workstation IP/hostname and port.
+Run `gmerge` from your VM and ensure that the `DEVSERVER` setting in `/etc/coreos/update.conf` points to your workstation IP/hostname and port.

 ```sh
 gmerge coreos-base/update_engine